cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws-vm.md

 ### Specifics

-The inputs in this blueprint set the identification for your AWS account and the specifics for the instance type and flavor
+The inputs in this blueprint set the identification for your AWS account and the specifics for the instance type and flavor.

 * `aws_access_key_id` & `aws_secret_access_key` is creds for the IAM user in your account.
 * `my_server_image_id` is the AMI id that will be used when spawning your instance.